spruceUI/spruceOS/README.md

   Veckia9x and Fragbait79: WiFi File Transfer App.

-  XanXic: spruceBackup and spruceRestore Apps, organizational wizardry and so much more!
+  XanXic: spruceBackup and spruceRestore Apps, AutoUpdater App, organizational wizardry and so much more!

-  Fragbait79: SSH App, network services tweaks and other optimizations.
+  Fragbait79: SSH App, RTC-Sync, network services tweaks and many other optimizations.

   Ry: Overhauled Emu folder, LibRetro ports and so much more.